LeighAkin/Blog/_posts/2017-04-23-israel-troll-army.md

 Social networks curb on freedom of expression has definitely taken a dive for the worse due to pressure from Jewish Organizations who defend Israel's Apartheid behaviour yet attack similar calls for Nationalism elsewhere.

 > To learn who rules over you, simply find out who you are not allowed to criticise ~ Voltaire

+### In summary

+If it's anti semitic to deny Jews a homeland then it is also anti semitic to deny Palestinians a right to theirs, after all Palestinians are semites too.

+If Organizations like the ADL or AIPAC condemn Nationalists in the West then they should also condemn them in Israel.
+Comon guys, lose the Hypocrisy.